 Meanwhile for Sikh women, leading a responsible life as part of the community was integral to their religious beliefs.
 In such instances, since physical activity involvement would breed communal disapproval, avoidance of physical activity was seen as a necessary and appropriate step.

 Culture as a barrier

 The majority of older females, both Muslim and non-Muslim, took pride in retaining highly ‘cultured’ and traditional lives, (Porter, 2001).
-Many failed to contemplate the idea of engaging in physical activity for fear that it would not only smear their Asian identity and take them away from their Asian roots but that it would also contravene the delicate rhetoric of female modesty equalling family honour and respect, (Carr et al, 1993; Floyd et al, 1993; Rai et al, 1997; Tirone et al, 2000).
+Many failed to contemplate the idea of engaging in physical activity for fear that it would not only smear their Asian identity and take them away from their Asian roots but that it would also contravene the delicate rhetoric of female modesty equaling family honor and respect, (Carr et al, 1993; Floyd et al, 1993; Rai et al, 1997; Tirone et al, 2000).
 Conveying her disapproval, an Indian female stated, “… they think they are white wearing mini skirts and dancing with white men.
-Where is the sense of respect, and honour?
+Where is the sense of respect, and honor?
 Youngsters these days have become too free” (IFG).

 Fear of racial discrimination

 Fear of racial discrimination was a key contributory factor in breeding negative attitudes towards physical activity.
 For example, it was apparent that while, for some women, such apprehensions stemmed from previous experiences of racial discrimination in other aspects of their life (education and work), others emotionally confessed of how negative attitudes from service providers and a failure to accommodate their religious and cultural beliefs served to confirm their suspicions that Asians were not welcome in Western forms of physical activity.